Lesson 9: Functions Explore / Investigate

 This concept that we just explored in both text and a program is called a "function".
 We're going to watch a short video that explains it in more detail.

 Level 3 - Video: Watch the video as a class.
-The most important two takeaways are that
+The most important three takeaways are that

 - Functions are declared in your program in order to give a group of commands a name